The components of electric guitar

 The electric guitar is one of the most captivating instruments in music.
-It's one of the most accessible instruments for beginners in many respects.
-At the same time, the electric guitar is one of the most difficult stringed instruments to play and comprehend.
+It's notably one of the most accessible stringed instruments for beginners in many respects.
+Simultaneously, the electric guitar is also one of the more challenging instruments to master and comprehend.

 Here is the importance of twelve different electric guitar parts you should know: